kordless/gnosis-mystic/README.md

 # Gnosis Mystic 🔮

-**Universal Python Function Control Layer with AI Integration**
+**AI-Powered Python Function Analysis and Control**

-Gnosis Mystic transforms any Python codebase into an intelligent, self-optimizing system through runtime function hijacking, automatic performance optimization, and AI-powered analysis—all without modifying source code.
+Gnosis Mystic gives AI assistants direct access to your Python functions through runtime hijacking and intelligent analysis.
+Add minimal decorators, and Claude can inspect, optimize, and control your code in real-time.

-## Insperation and Work
+## Inspiration and Work
 Mystic was inspired by [Giantswarm's](https://giantswarm.io) [mcp-debug](https://github.com/giantswarm/mcp-debug).

 Code by fairly stock Claude Code.
 Prompts, code sketches, and planning by Claude Desktop using Gnosis Evolve tools.